Royal capital to 'smart city': Myanmar's Mandalay gets high-tech makeover, sparks 'spy' fears

 In April 2018, Singapore, then the chair of the Association of South East Asian Nations, proposed the creation of a network of 26 “smart cities” that would harness technology to tackle some of the challenges created as the region’s once mostly rural population converges in cities.

-Three Myanmar cities were chosen, but it is in Mandalay, in the centre of the country, where authorities have done most to embrace the proposal.
+Three Myanmar cities were chosen, but it is in Mandalay, in the center of the country, where authorities have done most to embrace the proposal.

 Locals there say issues are myriad.
 The tap water is not drinkable.
 Congestion is increasing as the number of vehicles has skyrocketed since the liberalization of imports in 2012.
 The roads are potholed and pavements littered with trash.